Standards & Security

 Building on the most trusted security protocols.

 eSignet is built on industry-leading security standards, ensuring robust privacy and data protection.
-It implements and , leveraging the most secure and trusted authentication flows to safeguard user identities.
+It implements OpenID Connect Core 1.0 and OAuth 2.0, leveraging the most secure and trusted authentication flows to safeguard user identities.

 Name